Pilotguide9897/RegexTutor/Develop/gist.md

 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`

-This regex matches URLs that start with an optional "http://" or "https://" protocol, followed by a domain name consisting of one or more letters, digits, dots, and hyphens, and ending with a top-level domain of two to six letters or dots (e.g., .com, .org, .co.uk).
+This regex uses a combination of groupinng, character classes, quantifiers, and anchors to match URLs.
+Specifically it matches for strings that start with an optional "http://" or "https://" protocol, followed by a domain name consisting of one or more letters, digits, dots, and hyphens, and ending with a top-level domain of two to six letters or dots (e.g., .com, .org, .co, .uk, .gov, .edu).
 The regex also matches any optional path or query parameters after the domain name.

 | HTTP Protocol    | Domain          | Top-level Domain   | Optional path/Query Parameters |
 | ---------------- | --------------- | ------------------ | ------------------------------ |